search icon

 Let’s walk through these risks one by one to see if you agree!

-You would never be allowed to take a day off for any reason, and you couldn’t even step out to go to lunch or to run errands.
+You would never be allowed to take a day off for any reason, and you couldn’t even step out to go to lunch or run errands.

 Even if you’re present at your place of business every weekday during standard business hours, you could still easily miss a delivery.
+Missing legal documents can lead to severe legal and compliance risks.

 This limitation also affects options like having a business associate, friend, or family member serve as your agent, and it even prevents you from expanding your business if you hire an attorney or accountant to be your registered agent.
 Only a professional registered agent service with offices in all 50 states can handle your expansion without requiring you to enlist the services of a new registered agent.